Types of Degrees Holocaust Studies Majors Are Getting

 Online Holocaust Studies Programs

-In 2018-2019, 9 schools offered a Holocaust studies program of some type.
+In the 2018-2019 academic year, 9 schools offered some type of Holocaust studies program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|